hernanmd/libshoco/README.md

 # Description

+Shoco is a MIT-licensed C library which provides fast compressor for short strings optimized by default for English words, but customizable to other alphabet models based on your own data.
+Compression is performed using [entropy encoding](https://en.wikipedia.org/wiki/Entropy_encoding).
 Shoco exposes two functions, one to compress an input String and another one to decompress.
 Please read the [library documentation](https://ed-von-schleck.github.io/shoco/) for use cases and technical notes.

 # Installation